History of New York City: Dutch settlement

+New Amsterdam 1651 -- "Hartger's View" is considered the oldest known image of New Amsterdam, later, New York.

 The first Dutch fur trading posts and settlements were in 1614 near present-day Albany, New York, the same year that New Netherland first appeared on maps.
-Only in May 1624 did the Dutch West India Company land a number of families at Noten Eylant (today's Governors Island) off the southern tip of Manhattan at the mouth of the North River (today's Hudson River).
+In May 1624 the Dutch West India Company landed a number of families at Noten Eylant (today's Governors Island) off the southern tip of Manhattan at the mouth of the North River (today's Hudson River).
 Soon thereafter, most likely in 1626, construction of Fort Amsterdam began.
 Later, the Dutch West Indies Company imported African slaves to serve as laborers; they were forced to build the wall that defended the town against English and Indian attacks.
 Early directors included Willem Verhulst and Peter Minuit.
 Willem Kieft became director in 1638 but five years later was embroiled in Kieft's War against the Native Americans.
 The Pavonia Massacre, across the Hudson River in present-day Jersey City, resulted in the death of 80 natives in February 1643.
 Following the massacre, Algonquian tribes joined forces and nearly defeated the Dutch.
 Holland sent additional forces to the aid of Kieft, leading to the overwhelming defeat of the Native Americans and a peace treaty on August 29, 1645.